-Click HERE for “Stair Áitiúil”, Irish-language versions of the above webpages.
+Click HERE for “Stair Áitiúil”, Irish-language versions of all of the above.

 Though many helped bring this project together, here are some who deserve special thanks:

-Christian Liebl, Mag.phil., MSc, at the Phonogrammarchiv in Vienna for arranging permission from the Austrian Academy of Sciences Press to make Trebitsch’s recordings of an tAthair Peadar playable on these webpages.
+Christian Liebl, Mag.phil., MSc, at the Phonogrammarchiv in Vienna for arranging permission from the Austrian Academy of Sciences Press to make Trebitsch’s recordings of an tAthair Peadar playable on this website.
 If you would like to hear more of Rudolf Trebitsch’s Celtic recordings, you can purchase a CD of them here: https://verlag.oeaw.ac.at/produkt/celtic-recordings-ireland-wales-brittany-isle-of-man-and-scotland-1907-09/600310?product_form=2034

 Conor Nelligan, Cork County Council Heritage Officer, for encouraging us to apply for Creative Ireland funding.
 Many thanks also to Cork County Council’s Commemorations Committee for awarding the extra funds needed to commission the bronze bust (see below).

-Virginia Cantillon for not only helping to get the funding application shipshape but also for upping the ambition in applying for additional funds to commission a bronze bust of Gaelic Ireland’s answer to Charles Dickens.
-And we are very glad that she did for you can see from the result below that sculptor Seamus Connolly of Kilbaha Gallery has outdone himself in capturing an tAthair Peadar’s likeness in bronze.
-Never again can people visit Castlelyons churchyard and leave without an inkling of the historic figures buried there.
+Virginia Cantillon for helping get the funding application shipshape and for upping the ambition in applying for additional funds to commission a bronze bust of Gaelic Ireland’s answer to Charles Dickens.
+And we are very glad that she did for as you can see from the result below, sculptor Seamus Connolly of Kilbaha Gallery has outdone himself in capturing an tAthair Peadar’s likeness in bronze.
+Never again can people visit Castlelyons churchyard and leave none the wiser about the three historic figures buried there.
 In an tAthair Peadar’s case, you need only look at the bronze bust of him near his grave for a vivid sense of the man in life.

 James Ronayne, Seamus Geary and Castlelyons Community Council for helping to cover some of the cost of the bronze bust.
 Their involvement shows the commitment to preserving heritage in Castlelyons.